 - The Robey’s Art Deco architecture is just one of the hotel’s unique features, including a rooftop pool and adjacent Cabana Club, French-American cafe, and 180-degree views of the city skyline.
 It’s chic, modern design is just one of the carefully crafted elements that make the Roby a must for anyone interested in checking out one of Chicago’s coolest neighborhoods.

-Where to Eat, Drink, or Host an Event
+Where to Eat, Drink, or Host an Event in Chicago

 Once synonymous with hot dogs and deep-dish pizzas, Chicago has redefined itself as a world-class culinary capital, with a growing list of Michelin-starred restaurants help add to the spotlight.
 In a city of over 5,000 restaurants, it’s impossible to put together a list of recommendations without leaving out a number of incredible options.
 Alas, we gave it a go!